aldelar/azure-rag-agent/README.md

 - Azure OpenAI
 - Azure AI Search

 The credentials of these services are assumed to be present in the default Azure Key Vault of the Azure ML Workspace.
-See codebase for keys used to locate these secrets.
+See codebase for keys used to locate these secrets or refer to step 5. below.

+The Azure ML workspace needs to have a datastore named 'datalake' created, under which a folder named 'ara-d2i/docs' should contain all the documents to be indexed.
+The easiest way to do this is to locate the default blobstore of your workspace, and create a new container named 'datalake' in it, and then upload the documents to the 'ara-d2i/docs' folder.
+Then go to AML/Data and create a new 'Datastore' which points to that container.

 ## Local Environment Setup